 Next, mix epoxy and apply it to the cracks to patch them up and keep them in place.
 Plaster can also work as a patching alternative if you don’t have any epoxy.
 There are plenty of repair products, like Aquabond, that are specifically designed for underwater repairs.

 Applying the Patching Material

 When working with plaster repairs in a full pool, this option works best if there is minimal damage to your plaster, and if it is dealt with quickly.
-If the damage is a little too deep or excessive, you may want to skip doing this set of repairs in a wet pool and consider draining it dry for repairs the appropriate type of repairs.
+If the damage is too deep or excessive, you may want to skip doing this set of repairs in a wet pool and consider draining it dry for the appropriate type of repairs.

 Knowing the difference between the two types of repairs means you can quickly get your pool back in great shape so you and your family can enjoy swimming again.

 Have questions?
 Feel free to shoot me a message.
 Always happy to help.